-A student visa is required in order for students to be able to study in Japan for a semester or academic year.
-Summer session students who are U.S. citizens are not required to apply for a student visa if they are in Japan for under 90 days; however, there are still reasons why you might opt to travel with one.
+A student visa is required in order for students to be able to study in Japan for a semester or academic year, or on the 2020 Temple Japan Summer Olympics Program if selecting the extended stay option.
+All other summer session students who are U.S. citizens are not required to apply for a student visa if they are in Japan for under 90 days; however, there are still reasons why you might opt to travel with one.
 If you choose NOT to obtain a student visa, or if you cannot meet the visa eligibility requirements by the deadline, the following limitations will apply to you during your stay in Japan:

-- You will not be able to do any paid work, including paid internships and paid positions at TUJ (however, you could do an unpaid internship or unpaid work, if available).
+- You will not be able to do any paid work, including paid internships and paid positions at Temple University Japan (however, you could do an unpaid internship or unpaid work, if available).

 - You must leave Japan before 90 days are up (note that the Summer Semester program lasts approximately 75 days).
 Once you are in Japan, you will not be able to extend your stay beyond the 90-day limit.
 Students often believe they can extend their stay by traveling to another country for a few days and returning.
 We do not recommend attempting this.

 You should not expect to change your visa status while in Japan.
 If you are planning to study at Temple Japan in the fall semester, you should apply now for a visa that will be valid for both the summer and fall semesters.
 If this applies to you, please contact Education Abroad.